TomDDG/ZXPicoMD/README.md

 Load up the SD card with all your favourite games and programs and enjoy hours of nostalgia with the blistering 15kB/sec transfer rate.
 Yes you can now load a game in a few seconds!

+## How to Get One
+- I designed ZX PicoMD to be very easy to build so anybody should be able to get the parts and put one together.
+I've included full details on how to do this below and also offer the PCBs on PCBWay.
+- I do occassional build some complete units to sell on eBay https://www.ebay.co.uk/usr/tom_dd

 ## Installation
 - Download the correct UF2 from the UF2 folder (_w for Pico W)
 - Flash the Pico with the UF2 (see 3.2 https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)